isomerpages/moe-queenswaysec/_current-and-prospective-stu/Direct School Admission.md

 <ul data-tight="true" class="tight">
 <li>
 <p>have represented their school in the sport at the zone or national levels
-and/or have outstanding sporting achievements and</p>
+and / or have outstanding sporting achievements and</p>
 </li>
 <li>
 <p>demonstrate passion and aptitude for the selected sport.</p>